 Chinese New Year Means Lots of Travel

 The timing could not have been worse.
 The outbreak began just days before the Lunar New Year in China.
-This is a huge annual holiday, and thousands of Chinese nationals fly from Wuhan to other countries during the two week-long holiday, which is exactly the incubation period for the coronavirus.
+This is a huge annual holiday, and thousands of Chinese nationals fly from Wuhan to other countries during the two-week-long holiday, which is exactly the incubation period for the coronavirus.
 Since the outbreak began, flights from Wuhan have been landing in Los Angeles, San Francisco, and New York City.
 Passengers on those flights, as well as those to Singapore, Tokyo, and Hong Kong, are now being screened for 2019-nCoV.

-But they are being scanned with thermal sensors, which is supposed to detect fever.
+But they are being scanned with thermal sensors, which are supposed to detect fever.
 Only the problem is that during the fourteen-day incubation period, before symptoms appear, the carrier may still be contagious, even without a fever.
 There is not yet a test for an asymptomatic patient, there is no cure, and there is no way to protect the U.S. from the coronavirus.

 In Hong Kong, the situation reached a “critical point” only two days after the city’s first confirmed case.
 Most kindergartens, primary, and secondary schools have been closed and will not reopen until February 17.
-And the Standard Chartered Hong Kong Marathon was cancelled.
+And the Standard Chartered Hong Kong Marathon was canceled.
 A labor union representing medical staff even threatened to strike if the government refused to close the border.
 And a mask ban, which was called in the face of the demonstrations in which many of the protesters wore masks to hide their faces, has now become a controversial issue, since everyone is now being asked to wear face masks to protect them from the virus.

 So, in the meantime, the city of Wuhan was locked down on the morning of January 23, and has been sealed, according to the Chinese, with no one able to enter or leave the city.
 But as many as five million people left Wuhan before the lockdown was put in place, and many of them have flown to other countries – including the U.S. – for their vacations.
 Altogether China has put more than 35 million and possibly as many as 56 million people on lockdown.
 But much of the damage has already been done.